yuqingliu19/Data-Studio-Projects/docs/index.md

 ## Hi, I'm Yuqing Liu

 I am currently a data journalism student at the [Lede Program](http://ledeprogram.com), Columbia Journalism School.

-I know some coding, some data, and some journalism.
+I know some coding and some data.
+Here are some projects and works during the program.

 * [One-Child policy]({{ site.url }}/Child_policy): Here is a project about China's one-child policy.